 Village hall open, tea and coffee with birds of prey in garden

-Teas and Coffees, in Brotton St Margaret’s Parish Church,
+Teas, Coffees and Hotdogs in Brotton, St Margaret’s Parish Church.

 Community Arts Centre – BBQ and refreshments

 Saltburn Cricket Club – Cricket Match, Bowls Match, exercise bikes on carpark try your go at the Klondike Static bikes.

 The Spa – Bikescene bikes on car park

 Saltburn Ukulele Bank will be playing outside the Parish Council offices on Marske Mill Lane and light refreshments will be available in the Parish Council offices.